ngallot/chuck-norris-facts-api/resources/labs/lab-2.md

 # Lab 2 - Deploying the api on Google Cloud Run

+Duting the last lab, we've built a simple REST api in Python, working in a standalone Docker container, on our machine.
+Now we want to expose this app and make it available to others, so we need to deploy it.
+There are a lot of technologies to do that
+(this is one of the main advantages to build our app in a Docker container).
+We will focus on 1 technology here: [Google Cloud Run](https://cloud.google.com/run/).
+This technology allows to expose very easily a Docker container, with advantageous pricing and scalability.

+Today, we will:
+- Setup a project on the Google Cloud Platform
+- Deploy our container manually to GCP Cloud Run
+- Setup automatic deployment via Circle CI

+#### Technologies used

+Today we will discover 2 technologies:
+- **GCP Cloud Run:** </br>
+    This technology developped by Google, still in beta version, allows easy deployment of a containerized app exposing an http endpoint.
+As long as your app exposes an http endpoint, you can deploy it to Cloud Run.

+    The main advantages of Cloud Run are:
+    - Serverless: no need to maintain your own infrastructure
+    - Pricing: you are billed at the millisecond.
+When your deployed endpoint receives a request, a new instance is started and processes your request.
+Then after a couple of minutes, if no new incoming request is received, the instance is shut down.
+You only pay for the CPU time, and eventually network costs.
+    - Scalability: when you deploy a container, you can specify how many concurrent requests it can handle.
+When this value is reached, any new request will start a new container instance.
+    Ex: you set the max concurrency to 10, and send 100 requests ==> 10 instances will process your requests.

+    The few cons of Cloud Run are:
+    - Limited to 2G of memory
+    - No persistent drive
+    - Actually nothing is persistant: your container should be stateless.
+    - Sometimes still a bit unstable
+    - Timeout (15 minutes) to process your request.
+It's not really a disadvantage, because who wants to use an api that takes 15 minutes to reply...

+- **Circle CI:** </br>
+    This platform allow to automate actions triggered by changes in your code repository.
+There are multiple other CI/CD platforms, CircleCI is quite new.
+It contains a free membership, which is actually more than sufficient for many needs.
+It is very simple to set up, we will go through those steps during the lab.

 #### Setting up the GCP project
 To execute this step, you should have a google cloud platform account, and a working gcloud command.